 .
 For example:- You tried to use functionality that the payment terminal doesn't support.

-- You tried to use a ProtocolVersion that the terminal can't manage.
+- You tried to use a ProtocolVersion that the terminal cannot manage.

-- You tried to use functionality that we don't support.
+- You tried to use functionality that we do not support.

 The following example is for a response indicating that there's a mismatch between the protocol versions (2.0 in the request and 3.0 on the terminal):